 The number of people ranging across the extremism spectrum who want to do us harm remains very small, despite what you might think from spending 5 minutes online.
 Yes, we should wake up to the threat posed by the radical right, not because it should stop us going about our lives freely and with confidence, but because it must be judged on its own merits.

-Dr Craig McCann is a Senior Fellow at CARR and Principal at Moonshot CVE Ltd. His profile can be found here:
+Dr Craig McCann is a Policy and Practitioner Fellow at CARR and Principal at Moonshot CVE Ltd. His profile can be found here:

 © Craig McCann.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).